-- App(s) that allow your phone to be used as a level, inclinometer and compass.
-Don't forget to know your magnetic offset when using a compass since there can be a large difference. - Astro-Physics Polar Alignment App The longitude and latitude of your current site will display.
-Apps are available for iOS, Android and Windows. - Download PDFs of all relevant and recent documents from the Technical Support Section of our website or you can link to our website if you have service at your observing site.
+- APP(s) that allow your phone to be used as a level, inclinometer and compass.
+Don't forget to know your magnetic offset when using a compass since there can be a large difference. - Astro-Physics Polar Alignment app The latitude and longitude of your current site will display.
+APPs are available for iOS, Android and Windows.